spw-dtic/bootstrap4/README.md

-# Bootstrap 4 Components
+# Bootstrap 4
-This is a Bootstrap 4 Components implementation of https://v4-alpha.getbootstrap.com for Digital Experience Manager
+This is a Bootstrap 4 implementation of https://v4-alpha.getbootstrap.com for Digital Experience Manager

+# Installation/dependances
+You first need to install this 2 dependance (extenal modules):
+ * jQuery 3: avaliable in a non supported version at https://github.com/pvollenweider/jquery
+ * Tether: avaliable on the store https://store.jahia.com/contents/modules-repository/org/jahia/modules/tether.html Then you can deploy the bootstrap4-core module and the bootstrap4-components

 # List of components :
 ## Breadcrump